tauri-apps/tauri/README.md

 ## Organization
 Tauri aims to be a sustainable collective based on principles that guide [sustainable free and open software communities](https://sfosc.org).
 You can get involved in many ways.

-We hope that this code is useful, but make no claims to suitability or guarantees that it will work outside of the Quasar ecosystem.

 This has been done with our best attempt at due diligence and in respect of the original authors.
 Thankyou - this project would never have